JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 This package does not support finite-sized particles and, as a result, there is also no support for collision between particles.

+*The [stable](https://JuliaDynamics.github.io/DynamicalBilliards.jl/stable) documentation refers to the version of the package installed with `Pkg.add()`.
+The [latest](https://JuliaDynamics.github.io/DynamicalBilliards.jl/latest) documentation refers to the version under development, obtained with `Pkg.checkout("DynamicalBilliards")`.*

 ---

 ## Installation